About the Author

 Cloud Attack Vectors: Build Cyber-Defense Strategies to Protect Cloud Resources

-In this session cybersecurity experts and co-authors of Cloud Attack Vectors offer best practices for addressing cloud attack vectors.
+In this webcast session, cybersecurity experts and co-authors of Cloud Attack Vectors offer best practices for addressing cloud attack vectors.
 Learn cutting-edge strategies for building the optimal cloud defense for your organization’s unique cloud environment.
-Watch this webinar to learn:

 Identity Attack Vectors Book Pairs Insights from Two IT Security Leaders